-Equity Compensation Plan Information Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) to be issued upon Weighted average exercise of exercise price outstanding of outstanding options, warrants options, warrants (a) (0) (c) Equity compensation plans approved by security holders 460,048 \$ 141.68 173,581 Equity compensation plans not approved by security holders N/A Total 460,048 173,581
+Equity Compensation Plan Information Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) (a) to be issued upon exercise of outstanding options, warrants and rights (1) Weighted average exercise price of outstanding options, warrants and rights (2) Equity compensation plans approved by security holders 460,048 \$ 141.68 173,581 Equity compensation plans not approved by security holders N/A Total 460,048 173,581

-(1) Includes shares of Common Stock issuable upon vesting of restricted stock units.

-(2) Restricted stock units are not included in the weighted-average exercise price calculation because there is no exercise price associated with restricted stock units.
+- (1) Includes shares of Common Stock issuable upon vesting of restricted stock units. - (2) Restricted stock units are not included in the weighted-average exercise price calculation because there is no exercise price associated with restricted stock units.